 One of the biggest challenges of building a product team is being able to attract and hire professionals with the diverse skill sets required.

 Product ops requires skills such as project management, strong communication, research, data analysis, documentation management, product knowledge, and business strategy.
-Finding individuals that possess all of these key qualities can be a tricky task, especially in such a competitive job market.
+Finding individuals who possess all of these key qualities can be a tricky task, especially in such a competitive job market.

 Along with these skills, it’s important to ensure that any new team members align with your organization’s culture in order to work effectively alongside other teams.

-The product ops team may introduce new processes which could disrupt your existing company culture, so it’s important to monitor this and ensure that these new ways of working align with your current values.
+The product ops team may introduce new processes that could disrupt your existing company culture, so it’s important to monitor this and ensure that these new ways of working align with your current values.

 Defining clear roles and responsibilities